thelebster/thelebster/README.md

 I'm skilled in various web technologies and passionate about to build web-services and automation everything around mostly in PHP, Node.js and Python.

-Currently, in Yerevan, Armenia 🇦🇲.
+Currently based in Yerevan, Armenia 🇦🇲.
 Seeking for an opportunity to relocate to Berlin, Germany.

 * Email: [mailbox@lebster.me](mailto:mailbox@lebster.me)
 * Telegram: [@lebster](https://t.me/lebster)